tyler-eaker/RescueDB/README.md

 # RescueDB

-**RescueDash** is a full-stack web application designed for the interactive visualization and geospatial tracking of rescue animal data.
+**RescueDB** is a full-stack web application designed for the interactive visualization and geospatial tracking of rescue animal data.
 Built using the **Dash** framework and **MongoDB Atlas**, it allows users to filter animal records by rescue type (Water, Mountain, Disaster) and view real-time breed distributions and geographical locations.

 ## Key Features
 * **Secure CRUD Integration**: Implements a custom Python module for Create, Read, Update, and Delete operations with MongoDB.